 - Events – all public events have been cancelled including Bristol Harbour Festival and some like St Paul’s Carnival and Pride have gone online.
 For up to date details of events: https://visitbristol.co.uk

 - Libraries – Central Library is opening in stages – you can now visit to return borrowed items and use the Call and Collect service only.

-- Parks – Parks including Hengrove Play Park cafe and play equipment are now open.
+- Parks – Parks, including Hengrove Play Park cafe and play equipment, are now open.
 Check the council website for which park facilities and toilets are open across Bristol.

-Filwood Hope still offering support and advice
+Filwood Hope for support and advice

 They can be contacted by text or phone on 0771 266 1241 or email advice@filwoodhope .org

 Emotional Support from Oasis-Talk

 Oasis Talk are offering free emotional support for people who are experiencing anxiety associated with coronavirus.
 This support is delivered by a qualified therapist.